Institution Type:private

 Winchester College welcomes both boys and girls, regardless of their nationality or residency status.
 Boys are typically admitted at the age of 13, while girls are generally accepted at the age of 16.
 The college fosters a learning environment that encourages intellectual curiosity and exploration across various subjects.

 • Winchester College fosters a learning environment that encourages critical thinking and intellectual curiosity.
 Students are expected to approach challenges with resilience and a willingness to explore new ideas.
-Supporting.
-In this college, Students are protected and Housemasters, house teams, senior staff and teachers try their best to help them glow up.
+At this college, Students are protected and Housemasters, house teams, senior staff and teachers try their best to help them glow up.

 • Winchester College fosters a commitment to social responsibility and community engagement.
 Students participate in collaborative initiatives involving charitable organizations, volunteer groups, and local schools, promoting cross-sectional interactions and fostering a sense of empathy.
 Through involvement in conservation projects and music workshops for individuals with dementia, students develop a deeper appreciation for diverse perspectives and contribute to the well-being of their community.